Quick Links

 English Reading

-OUR VISION FOR THIS SUBJECT
+OUR VISION FOR READING

-At Cheswick Green Primary, we want all children to enjoy reading, be fluent, competent and to have read widely so that they have a growing understanding of the world.
+At Cheswick Green Primary School, we want all children to enjoy reading, be fluent, competent and to have read widely so that they have a growing understanding of the world.
 As a school, we believe that creating a culture of reading is a vital tool in ensuring our children are given the best life chances.
 Cultivating readers with a passion for a wide range of materials will ensure that children’s love of reading will extend far beyond the classroom and allow them to build on their skills independently through a real curiosity and thirst for knowledge.

 READING CURRICULUM INTENT